 Warning: Any partition that is on a disk with Solaris Volume Manager metadevices and that is not listed as a file system in /etc/vfstab is lost during the conversion.
 The partition is considered free space when the disk is converted to VxVM control.
-Even if the partitions are in use, they are not encapsulated during the conversion.
+Even if the partitions are in use, such as for Oracle raw tablespace data, they are not encapsulated during the conversion.
 The raw partitions are lost when the disk layout changes.
 Either encapsulate the partition under the Solaris Volume Manager software and allow the conversion to convert the resulting metadevice, or back up the partition, plan to create a new volume for it, and restore the partition after the conversion.